 In this lesson, we’ll learn how to tell Python to write words on the screen.
 Why do we need to know this?
 Because getting feedback from our programs lets us know if they’re working correctly and lets the user know what’s going on.

-Q: Based on the output we see on the right side, what must print be doing?
+- Question: Based on the output we see on the right side, what must

-- Take away the quotes and run the code.
+- Take away the quotes and run the code again.

 - That was interesting